oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 reveal the user's credentials to the client.
 (In practice, however, most user agents will only show this behaviour for 307 redirects.)

-ASs that redirect a request that potentially contains the user's credentials therefore MUST NOT use the HTTP 307 status code for redirection.
-If an HTTP redirection (and not, for example, JavaScript) is used for such a request, the AS SHOULD use HTTP status code 303 (See Other).
+Authorization servers that redirect a request that potentially contains the user's credentials therefore MUST NOT use the HTTP 307 status code for redirection.
+If an HTTP redirection (and not, for example, JavaScript) is used for such a request, the authorization server SHOULD use HTTP status code 303 (See Other).

 ## TLS Terminating Reverse Proxies {#tls_terminating}